specklesystems/speckle-docs/dev/decomposition.md

 - First, optimise the list property so it's more lightweight
 - Second, chunk the list property

-### First port of call: Optimise the list property 🧪
+### First Port of Call: Optimise the List Property 🧪

 For example, you might be tempted to define a mesh like this: